Planet

 How does professional legal assistance speed up the process?

 U.S. sanctions law is a highly specialized and complex area of law where the cost of error is high.
-Engaging a specialized lawyer allows for building competent communication with the regulator.
+Engaging a specialized lawyer helps to build competent communication with the regulator.
 The specialist not only knows the laws but also understands the internal logic and unwritten rules of the agency’s operations.

 A qualified lawyer performs several functions.
 He conducts an initial audit of the situation to assess the chances of success.
-Then he helps to collect and formalize the evidence base, forming a convincing dossier.
+Then he helps to collect and formalize the evidence base, forming a convincing dossier to persuade OFAC to lift economic sanctions.
 Finally, he drafts and submits the petition, as well as conducts all negotiations with OFAC, acting on behalf of the client and protecting their interests.

 If you or your company are facing OFAC restrictions, contact us for an initial analysis of your case.
 Professional consultation will help you understand which path—obtaining a license or working on lifting sanctions—is the most relevant and promising for you.
 You will gain a clear understanding of possible next steps.